Muchina-254/SmartHome-NyumbaniConnect/README.md

 # SmartHome-NyumbaniConnect

-SmartNyumba is a mobile-first digital platform that transforms the Kenyan real estate experience by offering verified property listings, tenant-landlord matching, and seamless service integration.
+SmartHome is a mobile-first digital platform that transforms the Kenyan real estate experience by offering verified property listings, tenant-landlord matching, and seamless service integration.
 Designed to solve fraud, long vacancy periods, and inefficient communication, SmartNyumba modernizes how property is rented, managed, and moved into.

 ---